graham73may/retropie-dancemat/README.md

 # Recommended optimisations (I didn't need these)
 From: https://www.reddit.com/r/RetroPie/comments/6s5io3/update_the_great_ddr_project_got_it_working/

+For game specific configs create a file in your ROM folder, e.g. : `/opt/retropie/configs/psx/exact-rom-name-here.bin.cfg`

 ```
 # Settings made here will only override settings in the global retroarch.cfg if placed above the #include line